Escitalopram is a type of antidepressant known as an SSRI (selective serotonin reuptake inhibitor).

 Pregnancy and breastfeeding

-Escitalopram passes into breast milk and has been linked with side effects, including withdrawal symptoms, in breastfed babies.
+Escitalopram passes into breast milk in small amounts, and has been linked with side-effects in very few breastfed babies.

 Cautions with other medicines